markdan58/danmark-blog/README.md

 * Bootstrap

 ## Support and contact details
-For assistance and Queries please create an issue.
+For assistance reach me on github.

 ### License
 This application uses the MIT licence